coshinen/blog/pages/quotes.md

 > * Me?
 Books and cleverness.
 There are more important things, friendship and bravery.

 > Professor Albus Dumbledore, Harry Potter and the Philosopher's Stone:
+> * It takes a great deal of bravery to stand up to your enemies, but a great deal more to stand up to your friends.
 > * It does not do to dwell on dreams, and forget to live.

 > Professor Severus Snape, Harry Potter and the Philosopher's Stone: